a7ex/SBEnumerator/README.md

 ## Overview

-Generate swift enums for cell reuseidentifiers defined in storyboards
+Generate swift enums for cell reuseidentifiers and accessibilty identifiers defined in storyboards

 A macOS command line tool that generates Swift Enums based on storyboard files in XML format.

-This command line tool parses the storyboard files, which are passed as arguments for tableViewCell identifiers and collectionViewCell identifiers.
-It creates a struct with two enums, which list the names.
+This command line tool parses the storyboard files, which are passed as arguments for tableViewCell identifiers, collectionViewCell identifiers and accessibility identifiers.
+It creates a struct with three enums, which list the names.

-If the reuseIdentifier names contain spaces, those are replaced by underscores for the enum cases, but kept preserved as string rawValue.
+If the identifier names contain spaces, those are replaced by underscores for the enum cases, but kept preserved as string rawValue.

 Written in Swift 4.